Ruth Emily Vogel

 Estate Planning: In these evolving times of medical science and legal rights Ruth maintains a current knowledge of the law for our clients who need health care directives, wills and other estate planning documents.
 Ruth has given presentations on estate planning and is passionate about the need for preparedness.

 Personal Injury: Combining a thorough background in vehicle and traffic laws with negotiation and litigation experience, Ruth assists clients who have been injured in motor vehicle collisions.
-Her priority is to encourage you to acheive full medical recovery and financial compensation.
+Her priority is to encourage you to acheive full medical recovery and fair financial compensation.

 Christina J. Weis